leeonieep/lunch-project/README.md

 ## ▶️ Overview
 Lunch Spots API is a simple service built in ASP.NET Core, designed to let users maintain a list of lunch spots and most importantly, decide where to eat.
-This project is intended for Leonie's learning purposes, utilising CRUD operations, JSON-based data storage, and ASP.NET Core API best practices.
+This project is intended for Leonie's learning purposes, utilising CRUD operations, JSON-based data storage, and dotnet API best practices.

 ## 🏁 Getting Started